I know what you’re thinking. Is that a pancake in a muffin, a muffin in a pancake? Wha-wha-whaa-what do you call that, a paffin? A muffcake?

 - 2 1/2 Tbsp unbleached all-purpose flour

 - 1 Tbsp Earth Balance

-- Preheat oven to 350 degrees F. Prepare streusel by combining sugar and flour in a large mixing small bowl and then cutting in Earth Balance until well combined.
-Spread on a baking sheet and Bake for 5-7 minutes or until it turns light brown.
+- Preheat oven to 350 degrees F (176 C).
+Prepare streusel by combining sugar and flour in a small mixing bowl and then cutting in Earth Balance until well combined.
+Spread on a baking sheet and bake for 5-7 minutes or until it turns light brown.
 Remove from oven and set aside.
 You will have leftover streusel.

-- Preheat electric griddle to medium heat (or about 350 degrees F), or a large skillet on the stove stop.
+- Preheat electric griddle to medium heat (or about 350 degrees F), or a large skillet on the stovetop.
 You want the surface to be hot but not screaming hot – oil shouldn’t smoke when it makes contact with the surface.
 Catch my drift?

 - Next add flour and stir until just combined.
 Add blueberries next and lightly fold to incorporate.
 Let better rest for 5-10 minutes.

 - Lightly grease your griddle and pour 1/4 cup measurements of the batter onto the griddle.
 Top with a sprinkle of streusel and flip when bubbles appear in the middle and the edges turn slightly dry.
 Cook for 1-2 minutes more on the other side and then top with Earth Balance, an additional sprinkle of streusel and a drizzle of maple syrup.